-As alumni, Marc Howard and Miriam Melnick know how transformative the CTY experience can be.
+As alumni, Marc Howard (pictured above, right) and Miriam Melnick (pictured above, left) know how transformative the CTY experience can be.
 That’s why the married Google engineers devote three weeks each summer to teaching Advanced Robotics, which exposes high school students to graduate-level material as they tackle emerging trends in engineering, like autonomous navigation and computer vision.

 When the U.S. Department of Education issued new guidelines about gifted education in April 2016, a question arose: What percentage of American students are actually capable of working above their grade level?